JelleDeMoerloose/thesis_keylime_deployment/README.md

     /root/keylime/scripts/create_runtime_policy.sh  -o test_runtime_policy.json -a sha256sum -e excludes_list.txt
     ```

     * `-e excludes_list.txt` provides a list of files and directories to ignore during the scan.
 For these files you don't care about integrity.
 It is highly recommended to add such an excludeslist, otherwise the Keylime verifier will pick up on every insignificant change and will trigger revocation.
+This repo contains an example file.

     The generated `test_runtime_policy.json` will contain the baseline hashes of all included files.
 Move this file to the tenant, using the `/vagrant` shared folder.
 The tenant will later use this to deploy this policy on the agent.